MinterCat/API/README.md

 <li>rarity - Rarity.
 On how many rarely marks a particular cat.
 Multiply this result by 100 and get the value as a percentage.</li>
 <li>img - serial number of the cat's avatar.</li>
 To get an image of the cat's avatar, follow the link - mintercat.com/img/Cat <b><i>serial number of the cat's avatar</i></b> .webp
+<li>webp - To get an image of the cat's avatarin webp format, follow the link.</li>
+<li>png - To get an image of the cat's avatarin png format, follow the link.</li>
 <li>count - The number of cats of this breed at the moment.</li>
 <li>value - the recommended cost of this cat in the MINTERCAT coin.</li>
 <li>color - the recommended background color of a cat.</li>